zd3nik/SubSim/README.md

     -----------------------------------------------------------------------------------------------
     Sprint Activations   |  The number of sprint engines activated in this turn.
                          |  This is only a count.
 It does not include the location of the
-                         |  submarines that activated their sprint engine or the direction of the
+                         |  submarines that activated their sprint engine, the direction of the
-                         |  sprints.
+                         |  sprints, or the distance of the sprints.
     -----------------------------------------------------------------------------------------------
     Detonation           |  There will be one of these messages for each detonation that occurred
                          |  this turn.
 It provides the exact location and size (blast radius) of